-The VA Minimum Property Requirements (VA MPR) exist to establish whether a property has the basic necessities that make it safe for daily living.
+The VA Minimum Property Requirements (VA MPR) exist to establish whether a property has the basic necessities that make it safe.

-Your appraiser will examine whether the home can contribute to your overall health when it comes to major issues like clean drinking water and a running septic system.
+Your appraiser will examine whether the home can contribute to your overall health.
+This includes major issues like clean drinking water and a running septic system.

 VA Minimum Property Requirements Provide Protection for Veterans

-This cursory appraisal is designed solely to help spot large issues with the structure of the home or its major functions.
+This cursory appraisal solely helps to spot large issues with the structure of the home or its major functions.

 We Specialize in VA Home Mortgage Approvals – Get Pre Qualified today